sysdiglabs/terraform-google-secure-for-cloud/modules/services/cloud-connector/README.md

 # Cloud Connector deploy in GCP Module

-This repository contains a Module for how to deploy the Cloud Connector in the Google Cloud Platform as a Cloud Run deployment that will detect events in your infrastructure.
+A **Cloud Run** deployment that will detect events in your infrastructure.

 ## Usage